-DANIEL ALEXANDER is an award-winning director and BAFTA crew x BFI Network filmmaker based in Birmingham.
-He currently produces and directs work for platforms and agencies including the BBC, BFI and the official COMMONWEALTH GAMES HANDOVER CEREMONY for the BBC, which was streamed live from Australia and reached an audience of over 1.5 billion.
-Daniel was recently elected as one of the 50 Break Through Leaders on the TV Collective Breakthrough Leader programme and his company also one Video Production Company of the year by Prestige Awards.
+DANIEL ALEXANDER is an award-winning director and BAFTA Connect filmmaker based in Birmingham, UK, working in television, narrative film and commercials.
+He currently produces and directs work for platforms and agencies including the BBC, BFI , WARNER BROS, and the official film for the COMMONWEALTH GAMES HANDOVER CEREMONY, which was streamed live from Australia via BBC and reached an audience of over 1.5 billion.

 DANIEL ALEXANDER is the creative producer and curator of the region’s leading Black film development programme, BACK IN, which has commissioned over eighteen filmmakers from diverse backgrounds.
 He has partnered with the BBC, the BFI and PUNCH to launch national BACK IN screening campaigns.